 Which again brings you back to the question: which one is best?

-As far as I’m concerned there is not right or wrong tool.
+As far as I’m concerned there is no one right tool.
 There is only the right one for you.
-Much like everything else in dog training, there is no right or wrong – there is only what’s right for you, with your dog.
-And what works for me with my dog may just plain suck for you and your dog.
+No two people or two dogs are the same and what works for me with my dog may just plain suck for you and your dog.
 What works for one person with one dog, may not be the right choice for someone else with that same dog.

 1. Flat Collar